-- Select and copy from the displayed result set.
+- Select and copy from the result set.

 - Use the Execute/Refresh options to retrieve query execution information and set query execution options.

-- Use the Download as CSV icon to download the content of the Data Output tab as a comma-delimited file.
+- Select Download as CSV to download the content of the Data Output tab as a comma-delimited file.

 A result set is updatable if:

-- All columns are either selected directly from a single table, or they are not actually a table column (e.g. concatenation of 2 columns).
-Only columns that are selected directly from the table are editable, other columns are read-only.
+- All columns are either selected directly from a single table or they aren't actually a table column (for example, the concatenation of two columns).
+You can edit only columns that are selected directly from the table.
+Other columns are read-only.

 - All the primary key columns or OIDs of the table are selected in the result set.